+\paragraph{Compressing highly-accurate models.} Modern pretraining methods~\citep{chen2020simple, caron2021emerging, radford2021learning, yu2022coca} in conjunction with large vision backbones achieve extremely high accuracy on standard benchmarks such as ImageNet-1K.
+We leverage the scalability and accuracy of CAP to investigate, for the first time, sparsity in such highly-accurate models, in the absence of finetuning.
+Specifically, we start from the ConvNext-Large checkpoint pretrained via CLIP on the LAION-2B dataset and finetuned sequentially on ImageNet-21k and ImageNet-1k~\cite{rw2019timm}.

+In Table \ref{tab:clip_vit_pruning}, we compare our method with WoodFisher (WF) and Global Magnitude (GM) for one-shot pruning via several sparsity targets.
+Results show that 1) CAP can induce 50\% sparsity with relatively low (0.3\%) accuracy loss, and 60\% with less than 1\% accuracy drop; 2) CAP significantly outperforms other methods.

+\paragraph{One-shot + finetuning.} In most of the practical setups one cannot achieve both high compression rate and maintain performance of the dense model in one-shot setup.
+The full retraining procedure allows to achieve high sparsity but is rather expensive in the terms of compute.
+One can be interested to have something in between - moderately sparse model, close in performance to the original model but without the need of long and expensive training.

-\paragraph{One-shot pruning + Fine-tuning.} Next, we consider the one-shot + fine-tune setup where one first prunes the model to a certain sparsity level, and then performs a short period of fine-tuning.
-Specifically, we prune to $50\%$ sparsity, and fine-tune for 20 epochs.
+In the experiments below we prune all models to $50\%$ sparsity, and fine-tune for 20 epochs.
 In addition to ViT/DeiT, we also consider similar models based on variants of self-attention~\citep{liu2021swin, ali2021xcit}, and compare against a GM baseline.
-We use a linearly-decaying learning rate schedule between $\eta_{max}=10^{-4}$ to $\eta_{max}=10^{-5}$ and the training DeiT training recipe~\citep{DeiT}.
-The results are given in Table~\ref{tab:vit_one_shot+finetune pruning}, and show that oViT can almost fully-recover accuracy in this setup for all models; the gaps from GM and WF (see DeiT-Small 75\% and 90\%) are still very significant.
-Given this, in the following experiments, we will mainly focus on oViT as the second-order pruner.
+We use a linearly-decaying learning rate schedule between $\eta_{max}=10^{-4}$ to $\eta_{max}=10^{-5}$ and the DeiT training recipe~\citep{DeiT}.
+The results are given in Table~\ref{tab:vit_one_shot+finetune pruning}, and show that CAP can almost fully-recover accuracy in this setup for all models; the gaps from GM and WF (see DeiT-Small 75 and 90\%) are still very significant.